-- A. Installation of temporary fencing to protect areas of cultural, biological, or other environmentally sensitive area from the effects of construction. - B. Wetland mitigation construction. - C. Vegetation or landscaping to support habitat mitigation. - 4.7.8 Drainage Improvements - A. Erosion control measures including placement of best management practices, rip rap within nonhistoric channels, and emergency erosion control measures. - B. Re-grading or re-establishing existing drainage channels. - C. Temporary drainage systems including culvert placement and grading, provided the area is returned to pre-construction appearance. - D. Replacement or up-sizing corrugated metal pipe (CMP), concrete box culvert (CBC), reinforced concrete pipe (RCP), and plastic pipe culverts where no architectural headwalls or wingwalls are present or where these features, if present, will remain in place. - 4.7.9 Signage and Surveillance - A. Installation, maintenance, repair, or removal of security systems. - B. Installation of signage not located within a NRHP district. - C. Replacement of existing signs; including within a NRHP district when replacement is in-kind and at the same location as the sign to be replaced. - D. Maintenance, repair, or removal of signage. - E. Installation of less than 100 linear feet of security fence within Project easements or right of way when not located within a SRHP or NRHP historic district. - 4.7.10 Easements and Right of Way - A. Acquisition of easements or right of way from non-historic properties and when not located within a State Register of Historic Places (SRHP) or National Register of Historic Places (NRHP) historic district. - B. Acquisition of easements or right of way for subterranean activities when no surface rights or access is conferred.
+- A. Installation of temporary fencing to protect areas of cultural, biological, or other environmentally sensitive area from the effects of construction. - B. Obtaining credits in/from and existing wetland mitigation bank. - C. Vegetation or landscaping to support habitat mitigation when the subject action affects less than one-half acre and does not occur within an archeologically sensitive area, as defined by the Supplemental CRMP.

+4.7.8 Drainage Improvements

+- A. Erosion control measures best management practices including placement of rip rap within non-historic channels, and emergency erosion control measures. - B. Re-grading or re-establishing existing drainage channels. - C. Temporary drainage systems including culvert placement and grading, provided the area is returned to pre-construction appearance. - D. Replacement or up-sizing corrugated metal pipe (CMP), concrete box culvert (CBC), reinforced concrete pipe (RCP), and plastic pipe culverts where no architectural headwalls or wingwalls are present or where these features, if present, will remain in place.

+4.7.9 Signage and Surveillance

+- A. Installation, maintenance, repair, or removal of security systems. - B. Installation of signage not located within a NRHP district. - C. Replacement of existing signs; including within a NRHP district when replacement is in-kind and at the same location as the sign to be replaced. - D. Maintenance, repair, or removal of signage. - E. Installation of less than 100 linear feet of security fence within Project easements or right of way when not located within a SRHP or NRHP historic district.

+4.7.10 Easements and Right of Way

+- A. Acquisition of easements or right of way from non-historic properties and when not located within a State Register of Historic Places (SRHP) or National Register of Historic Places (NRHP) historic district. - B. Acquisition of easements or right of way for subterranean activities when no surface rights or access is conferred.